SummerSun/vscode-azure-event-hub-explorer/README.md

 You could directly run `EventHub: Select Event Hub` to set the event hub connectionstring and entity path you want to work with.

-Otherwise, it will prompt for you to set them manually in settings when you try to send message to event hub or monitor event hub messages.
+Otherwise, it will prompt for you to set manually in settings when you try to send message to event hub or monitor event hub messages.

+EventHubConnectionString:

 ```json
 {